 Before Sonic's acquisition of FirstAmerica in December 1999, Bruton Smith guaranteed the obligations of FirstAmerica under FirstAmerica's new acquisition line of credit with Ford Motor Credit.
 FirstAmerica obtained this new financing to enable it to complete its then pending acquisitions.
 The borrowing limit under this credit facility was approximately \$138 million prior to FirstAmerica's acquisition by Sonic.
 Mr. Smith guaranteed approximately \$107 million of this amount, which guarantee was secured by a pledge of 5 million shares of SMI Common Stock owned by SFC.
 Sonic assumed FirstAmerica's obligations to Ford Motor Credit under the Revolving Facility when it acquired FirstAmerica.
-In connection with the refinancing and replacement of the secured lending facility (the "Revolving Facility") with a new secured lending facility between Sonic, Ford Motor Credit Company ("Ford Motor Credit") and Chrysler Financial Company, LLC in August 2000 (as amended, the "Revolving Facility"), Ford Motor Credit released Mr. Smith from his secured guarantee under the replaced Revolving Facility.
-However, the lenders under the Revolving Facility required that the SFC Pledge remain in place, and it now secures Sonic's obligations under the Revolving Facility with Ford Motor Credit, DaimlerChrysler Services North America, L.L.C., Toyota Motor Credit Corporation and Bank of America, N.A. which was entered into in February 2003 to replace the Revolving Facility.
+In connection with the refinancing and replacement of the secured lending facility (the "Revolving Facility") with a new secured lending facility between Sonic, Ford Motor Credit Company ("Ford Motor Credit") and Chrysler Financial Company, LLC in

+August 2000 (as amended, the "Revolving Facility"), Ford Motor Credit released Mr. Smith from his secured guarantee under the replaced Revolving Facility.
+However, the lenders under the Revolving Facility required that the SFC Pledge remain in place, and it continually secured Sonic's obligations under the Revolving Facility through February 17, 2006, when the Revolving Facility was terminated.
+SFC made the same pledge as collateral security for Sonic's new secured syndicated credit facility entered into on February 17, 2006, which provides up to \$1.2 billion in borrowing availability for Sonic for new vehicle inventory floor plan financing, used vehicle inventory floor plan financing and for working capital and general corporate purposes, including acquisitions and capital expenditures.